Fractional bonds

 Bonds are issued to fund day-to-day operations or to finance specific goals.
 When you buy a bond, you are lending your money for a certain period of time to the issuer.
 In exchange, the borrower promises to pay you interest every year and to return your principal at ‘maturity’, when the loan comes due, or at ‘call’ if the bond is of the type that can be called earlier than its maturity (more on this later).
 The length of time to maturity is called the ‘term’.

-A bond’s face value, or price at issue, is known as its ‘par value’.
+A bond’s notional value, is known as its ‘par value’ which is typically 100.
 Its interest payment is known as its ‘coupon’.

 Fractional Bond means buying a small, nominal quantity of the underlying bond than the standard market minimums.
 Fractional Bonds are exclusively offered to all our Emirates NBD customers.